 So, how can you do your part to help the environment, local communities and economies while traveling?
 Here are my top 10 eco-travel tips, with examples, anyone can use to be an eco-tourist.
 Please share them with others.

 1 – Pack Light

 The less your bag weighs means less fuel the airplane has to use.
-Additionally, not only will you save money in extra weight fees, if you can do all carry-on luggage, you avoid additional airport lines.
+Additionally, not only will you save money in extra weight fees, if you travel carry-on only you avoid additional airport lines.
 Yep, this eco-travel tip has multiple bonuses.

 2 – Save Energy